rioos2/www.megam.io/getting_started/index.md

 #### Identity & Access Management

+Fine-grained access control & integration with built-in roles and permisssion.
+Provide additional spacing using Teams and Organization with more granularity in isolation.

-Fine-grained access control & integration with multiple identity providers (LDAP, Active Directory, SAML 2.0 and OpenID Connect).
+Support for multiple identity providers SAML 2.0 and OpenID Connect.

+Import from (LDAP, Active Directory) in Rio OS identity.

 #### Secrets

-< defintion and what Rio supports from google doc.>

 Allows for the secure distribution of sensitive information to running application while maintaining access control and encryption during communication and at rest.

 ### Public Rio.Marketplace

-Rio marketplace is available publicly in [rio.marketplace](https://marketplace.rioos.xyz) with apps to use.
-The categories and the apps available are shown below.
+Rio marketplace is available publicly in [Rio.marketplace](https://marketplace.rioos.xyz) with apps to use.
+The categories and the curated apps available are shown below.

 #### Blockchain